-New club welcomes new members in Folsom, El Dorado Hills areaBy: Laura Newell, Features Editor
+New club welcomes new members in Folsom, El Dorado Hills areaBy: Laura Newell, Of the Telegraph

 Soroptimist International is chartering a new club in the Folsom El Dorado Hills area and is actively seeking new members.

 “Soroptimist International is an international volunteer organization working to improve the lives of women and girls in our communities and throughout the world,” said President Muriel Brounstein.
 “Soroptimist has about 3,100 clubs and 80,000 members in about 120 countries so we support some projects in other countries, like buying solar cookers for women in refugee camps in Africa.
 But, the majority of our projects will benefit women and girls in Folsom and El Dorado Hills.”

 Soroptimist International has been in existence since 1921.
 Soroptimist International of Folsom El Dorado Hills is not officially a club yet, but will get their charter around April 1, according to Broustein.
 The group will have their Charter Night party on Wednesday, April 10.
 Any woman who joins before April 10 will be a charter member.